manos/crypto_lcd/README.md

 ## Description

 Raspberry Pi code to display crypto prices on a 1602 LCD, with a momentary switch (button) to cycle through a list of currencies.
+Uses CoinGecko's free API for prices.

 ## Running
-Just run info.py, with a CMC_KEY env var set, with your coinmarketcap pro API key.
+Just run info.py.
+Edit CURRENCIES at the top of the file..

 ## Hardware
 * Raspberry Pi